prembadri/FreeForCode/Miscellaneous/9RulesToLive.md

-# 9 Rules To Live
+# 9 Rules To Life

 1. Life Begins Where Fear Ends.
 1. Risk Is Always Better Than Regret.